Smartphone and smartwatch HAR dataset

 from libs.chapter2.exploration import count_samples, executions_by_gender, subjects_age_range, subjects_age_range_by_gender

-from libs.chapter2.visualization import plot_execution
+from libs.chapter2.visualization import plot_execution, plot_orientation_stats, plot_turn_direction_stats, plot_turn_direction_combined_stats

 Description of the data collection process